 Quicktake would limp on for a few years before being scrapped by Steve Jobs when he returned to rescue Apple in 1997.

-8. 20th Anniversary Mac Was Very Unique
+8. The 20th Anniversary Mac was very unique

 To celebrate the 20th Anniversary of the company's founding, they decided to create and release a limited-edition personal computer — The 20th Anniversary Macintosh.
 Although it was actually released almost a year after the actual anniversary.